CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 ## Summary

 In this exercise, you have deployed your containerized web application to AKS that contains, the namespace, service, and workload in Azure Kubernetes.
 Also, you have created a service to AKS and accessed the website using an external endpoint.
-Also, you have set up the secret of the key vault to access the MongoDB from AKS.

 ### You have successfully completed the lab.
 Click on **Next >>** to procced with next exercise.